Skip to Content

 Dissemination and Future Work

-The IBD University initiative created by Ms. Gray and colleagues has drawn national interest, with abstracts accepted at several conferences in 2025, including Digestive Disease Week (DDW) and the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition/Association of Pediatric Gastroenterology and Nutrition Nurses annual meeting.
+The IBD University initiative has drawn national interest, with abstracts accepted at several conferences in 2025, including Digestive Disease Week (DDW) and the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition/Association of Pediatric Gastroenterology and Nutrition Nurses annual meeting.
 The team’s poster presentation at DDW earlier in 2025, titled “Implementing a Novel Patient-Provider Code of Conduct for Young Adults With Inflammatory Bowel Disease (IBD) to Better Facilitate Transition to the Adult IBD Centers: A Pilot Study,” showcased some early results of the program.
 In the pilot phase, all 50 patients approached signed the agreement, and no missed appointments were reported in the 60 days following enrollment, suggesting early success in promoting accountability and continuity of care.

 “We’ve had uniformly positive feedback and comments from providers across the country when we present our program’s structure, goals, and success so far,” Ms. Gray says.